minio/docs/source/reference/minio-mc/mc-support-diagnostics.rst

 Use the :mc-cmd:`mc support diagnostics` command to trigger the diagnostic test.
 For clusters registered with SUBNET, the command uploads the results as part of SUBNET Health reports.

-For airgapped or firewalled environments, or other environments that prevent direct network access from the deployment, you can save the report locally with the :mc-cmd:`~mc support diag --airgap` flag.
+For airgapped or firewalled environments, or other environments that prevent direct network access from the deployment, you can save the report locally with the :mc-cmd:`~mc support diagnostics --airgap` flag.
 After saving, you can then upload the results of the test to SUBNET manually.

 .. include:: /includes/common-mc-support.rst